New analysis challenges conventional wisdom about combining anonymity tools

 Protection 1: ISPs and Network Administrators Can't See Tor Usage

-Your ISP, workplace network, university IT department, or any other network administrator can easily identify Tor connections.
-Tor traffic has distinctive characteristics that make it recognizable even when encrypted.
+Your ISP, workplace network, university IT department, or any other network admin can easily spot when you're using Tor.
+Even though it's encrypted, Tor traffic actually has some pretty distinctive characteristics that make it stand out.

 According to network security research, Tor usage often triggers automated alerts in enterprise environments.
 Some networks actively block Tor.
 Others simply flag Tor users for additional scrutiny.